datagrok-ai/public/help/develop/exercises.md

 5. Run the script and check the new column appears in the grid.

+6. Notice that we don't need the entire input dataframe to run the script, just one column.
+   Optimize the 2 scripts of this exercise to only take this one column as an input, and thus optimizing the data network roundtrip.

 ### Composing two JavaScript functions

-6. Let's repeat this augmentation for a JavaScript function.
+7. Let's repeat this augmentation for a JavaScript function.
 First, delete the newly created `N(ATG)` column by clicking with a right mouse button on it and selecting `Remove`.

-7. Create a function `CountSubsequenceJS`, which has the following structure:
+8. Create a function `CountSubsequenceJS`, which has the following structure:
     ```javascript
     //name: CountSubsequenceJS
     //language: javascript